redis/redis-doc/commands/eval.md

 guarantees that a script is executed in an atomic way: no other script or Redis command will be executed while a script is being executed.
 This semantics is very similar to the one of `MULTI` / `EXEC`.
+From the point of view of all the other clients the effects of a script are either still not visible or already completed.

 However this also means that executing slow scripts is not a good idea.
 It is not hard to create fast scripts, as the script overhead is very low,